 In 1987, Rod Moonen retired and sold his shareholding to Geoff Paganoni and Mike Babich, and then Ray Polglase finished with the firm in 1988.
 Hans Moonen and Mario Cattalini both retired in 2008, and Geoff Paganoni retired in 2015.

-Today, over 85 years since Francis Alexander Jones operated out of a small upstairs office in Atwell Arcade, the company is still going from strength to strength.
+Today, more than 90 years since Francis Alexander Jones commenced his accounting business out of a small upstairs office in Atwell Arcade, the company is still going from strength to strength.
 In the first years of the 21st century – a decade fraught with upheaval, tragedy and volatility – the company added a lending division (FAJ Home Loans) and a bookkeeping division (FAJ Bookkeeping) in recognition of changing demand for services.

 Our history has been long, interesting and varied; we have no doubt that our future will be the same.